legend-exp/remage/docs/manual/output.md

 The contents of the output files is determined by _output schemes_.
 An output scheme does not only contain functionality for the actual output description, but also might have parts of Geant4's stacking action functionality.
-Output schemes, in general, are remage's way to implement pluggable event selection, persistency and track stacking.
+Output schemes, in general, are _remage_'s way to implement pluggable event selection, persistency and track stacking.

 ## Selection of output schemes